 Vision: Preserve the legacy of Peace Corps as experienced and articulated by individual Peace Corps Volunteers

-Mission: To find and interview all returned Peace Corps Volunteers about their intercultural service experiences and deposit the recordings in the National Archives at the John F. Kennedy Library.
+Mission: To find and interview all returned Peace Corps Volunteers about their intercultural service experiences and deposit the recordings in the University of Kentucky Louie B. Nunn Center for Oral History and the National Archives at the John F. Kennedy Library.

 Develop electronic publicity and initiate marketing to affiliate groups to promote the availability of oral history interviews for RPCVs

 Train 50 more interviewers in all parts of the country

 Raise $30,000 to digitize 520 interviews currently in analog cassette tapes, making them available for listening online

 The RPCV Oral History Project began in 1999 and RPCVs have been interviewed since then.
 The Project was founded by Robert Klein, Ghana I, following the 35th anniversary of Peace Corps.
 Together with volunteers whom he trained to interview other RPCVs, Bob interviewed and oversaw the recordings of over 450 RPCVs’ experiences between 1999 and April 2012 when he died.
 His friend Phyllis Noble picked up the coordinator’s role in 2012 and continued Bob’s work, adding another 180 interviews to the collection until her death in May 2017.